pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ^
 As developers, hopefully this is a bit obvious.
 We need to define the problem.

-^
-I would say here, you should probably document this.
+^ <br>I would say here, you should probably document this.
 As you'll hear me say in future slides, I don't remember the WHY

 ^
 Years later are my issues based on a whim or a real reason?